BetaHydri/RC4_AD_Check/README.md

 ## Overview

 RC4 is a deprecated encryption algorithm that is considered cryptographically weak.
-This tool scans your entire Active Directory forest to identify:
+This tool uses **modern post-November 2022 Microsoft logic** to accurately analyze your Active Directory environment and identify genuine security risks.

+### November 2022 Update Changes

+Microsoft's November 2022 Kerberos updates fundamentally changed how encryption fallback works:

+- **Trust Objects**: Now **default to AES encryption** when `msDS-SupportedEncryptionTypes` is undefined (secure by default)
+- **Computer Objects**: Safely inherit Domain Controller encryption policies when DCs are properly configured
+- **Context-Aware Analysis**: Only flags objects with actual RC4 fallback risk, not false positives from undefined attributes

+### What This Tool Identifies

+Using modern logic, this tool identifies:
-- Computers with RC4 encryption enabled
+- Computers with explicitly weak encryption settings (RC4-only without AES)
+- Trust objects explicitly configured for RC4-only (rare in modern environments)
+- Computers at RC4 fallback risk (only when both client AND Domain Controllers lack proper AES configuration)
-- Domain trusts with RC4 encryption enabled
+- Domain Controller encryption configuration status for context-aware analysis

+### What This Tool No Longer Flags as Problematic

+Based on November 2022 updates:
-- Computer objects with no encryption types specified (which fall back to RC4)
+- ✅ **Trust objects with undefined encryption** (now default to AES)
+- ✅ **Computer objects with undefined encryption when DCs have AES** (inherit secure policy)
+- ✅ **Legacy "RC4 fallback" warnings for properly configured environments**

+### Practical Impact for Your Environment

+**If you're running this tool for the first time post-November 2022:**
+- **Expect fewer flagged objects** compared to older tools using pre-2022 logic
+- **Trust objects may show as secure** even without explicit AES configuration
+- **Computer objects may be secure** through Domain Controller policy inheritance
+- **Focus shifts to genuine risks** rather than configuration style preferences

+**This means your environment is likely MORE secure than older tools indicated!**

 **Important Note**: User objects are not scanned because `msDS-SupportedEncryptionTypes` is a computer-based setting only.
 User Kerberos encryption is controlled by:
 - The computer they authenticate from